Takatoshi Tsujimura

 Takatoshi Tsujimura is a Japanese scientist and businessman known for display and lighting commercialization.

 He is the president of SID (Society for Information Display), world's largest information display society, located in Campbell, CA, USA.
 He was selected as one of the "10 best engineers/researcher in 10 best Japanese companies" by Nikkei Electronics Magazine in 2001.

-Dr. Tsujimura demonstrated high color reproduction OLED technology using so called "White + Color Filter" method.
+Tsujimura demonstrated high color reproduction OLED technology using so called "White + Color Filter" method.